 With Android O, you will be able to watch YouTube videos while making a grocery list.
 Wow, multitasking while watching YouTube videos that’s awesome!

 Google’s vision of extending the reach of notification is the motivation of this new feature, Notification Dots on Android O. It is the new way for app developers to indicate that there is an activity on their app.

 There are more exciting new features, like autofill from Google and picture in picture.

-According to Google, in O, Google has concentrated on keeping the devices in healthy state and maximize the performances with restricted background execution therefore longer battery life and apps will automatically work faster by default.
+According to Google, in O, Google has concentrated on keeping the devices in a healthy state and maximize the performances with restricted background execution, therefore, longer battery life and apps will automatically work faster by default.